CMOs and CDMOs Explained:

 Pricing Strategies

-This depends on what the CDMO makes and their company type.
+Pricing strategies depend on what the CDMO makes and the company type.
 Some companies will charge per batch or weight, such as a price per kg.
 But you can also think of constructions where rent is paid for the manufacturing site, a fee for development cost and quality services.
 When a CRO is involved in discovering the product, it can also charge a fixed percentage of the profit.

-Sometimes the contracts are so big that a CMO will even build an entire new plant dedicated to just that client!
+The potential for growth in the CDMO industry is immense.
+Sometimes, contracts are so substantial that a CMO will even build an entire new plant dedicated to just that client.
+This growth potential is a promising sign for the industry and those involved in it.

 What does the future hold for the CMOs?